mgblackwater/stevekinney.net/content/courses/testing/parallelizing-tests.md

 There are basically two rules:

-1. You must use the verison `expect` bound to the test via the `context` argument passed to each test function (e.g. `context.expect`).
+1. You must use the version `expect` bound to the test via the `context` argument passed to each test function (e.g. `context.expect`).
-1. You must annotate either the individual tests that you want to run concurrently _or_ the entire suite.
+2. You must annotate either the individual tests that you want to run concurrently _or_ the entire suite.

 For example, if we refactor our tests as follows, they'll run in parallel: